 - LastName - The athlete's last name.

 - Gender - The athlete's gender (the only options are Male or Female).
-If you would like to add a mixed relay or mixed gender competition, please see below.
+Please see below if you would like to add a mixed relay or mixed-gender competition.

 - SchoolGrade - The athlete's grade (only for school meets in the United States).
 You can find the grade's codes below.

 - DateOfBirth - The athlete's date of birth must be in the format of YYYY-MM-DD.
 Note: The date format is very important!
 You can use Excel's formatting functionality.

 - YearOfBirth - The athlete's birth year in four digits (e.g., 1995).

 - TilastopajaId - The athlete's ID for the Tilastopaja Database.

 - RelayId - If a RelayTeamName is added, then you can add the names of the individual runners on the team.
-Each name must have a number referring to the EntryID next to the Relay team name (see example below).
+Each name must have a number referring to the EntryID next to the Relay team name (see the example below).

 - EventStart - The start time of the event.
 This can be left blank and set after import in Roster Athletics.
 If added, the format must be YYYY-MM-DD HH:MM:SS (e.g., 2020-02-14 15:55:00).

 - EventCode - Event code.
 See the list of event codes below.
 You can use the Roster Athletics event codes or complete event names (100m Hurdles or 3000m Steeplechase) as the EventCode.

 - EventStage - Add event stage, which can be Qualification, Preliminary, Heat, SemiFinal, or Final.
 This can be changed after the import.

 - AgeGroup - Athlete's age group.
 Available age groups are listed below (you can select Auto if you want to automatically assign athletes to the age group based on date/year of birth).

 - ClubName - The name of the club or school for which the athlete competes.

 - TeamName - The team's name (if it is a team competition).